SpiderGod607/nyxpng/README.md

 ### Acknowledgements

-This project was built by following *[PNGme: An Intermediate Rust Project](https://jrdngr.github.io/pngme_book/introduction.html)* by **Jared Niederer**.
+This project was built by following *[PNGme: An Intermediate Rust Project](https://jrdngr.github.io/pngme_book/introduction.html)* guide.
 Huge thanks to the author for providing such a well-structured guide to learning Rust through an applied project.